Trapper John, M.D.: Season 7

 Only nine further irregularly-scheduled episodes of Trapper John were produced after Harrison's departure.

-After Harrison's last episode, the show was off the air for three weeks, then brought back on a different night before being pre-empted three times in the next four weeks.
-A top 30 hit for most of its run, Trapper John, M.D. fell out of the top 30 during season seven, and was canceled by season's end.
+After Harrison's last episode, the show was off the air for three weeks, then brought back on a different night (Tuesday) before being pre-empted three times in the next four weeks.
+A top 30 hit for most of its run when it aired on Sunday, Trapper John, M.D. fell out of the top 30 during season seven, and was canceled by season's end.

-The final four episodes were aired late in the summer of 1986, well after the show's cancellation had already been announced.
+The final four episodes were aired on Thursday nights late in the summer of 1986, well after the show's cancellation had already been announced.